Introduction

 - Fat: Less than 0.5 grams

-Skim milk delivers the same protein and calcium as whole milk, making it a great option for maintaining bone health and muscle growth without the extra calories or fat.
+It delivers the same protein and calcium as whole milk, making it a great option for maintaining bone health and muscle growth without the extra calories or fat.

 Benefits of Skim Milk